shauryarane05/CDAC-Lusture/beegfs/BeeGFS-Setup-Commands.md

 ```
 /data/beegfs/
+├── mgmtd/              # Management database directory (optional custom location)
+│   └── mgmtd.sqlite    # Management database file
 ├── beegfs_meta/        # Metadata storage directory
 └── beegfs_storage/     # File data storage directory
 ```

 ---

+## 🛑 Production Security Considerations

+For production systems:

+* Do **not** use `tls-disable` or `auth-disable` in the management configuration.
+* Instead, configure proper TLS certificates and client authentication as outlined in the BeeGFS Admin Guide.
+* Use dedicated partitions instead of directories for better performance and isolation.

+---

 ## 📝 Notes

-1. **Single Machine Setup**: This guide is for running both metadata and storage services on the same machine.
+1. **Single Machine Setup**: This guide is for running management, metadata, and storage services on the same machine.
 2. **No Partitions**: We're using directories instead of dedicated partitions for simplicity.
 3. **Root User**: Services run as root - adjust permissions if using a different user.
 4. **Service IDs**: Make sure to use unique IDs (-s and -i parameters) if setting up multiple services.
-5. **Management Node**: This assumes you have a BeeGFS management node running on localhost.
+5. **Management Database**: The management service must be initialized before starting for the first time.
+6. **Service Order**: Start management service first, then metadata and storage services.

 ---

 ## 🔗 Related Documentation

-- For management node setup, see the BeeGFS management documentation
 - For client setup and mounting, see the BeeGFS client documentation
 - For production deployments, consider using dedicated partitions instead of directories
+- For advanced configuration options, see the BeeGFS Admin Guide
+- For multi-node setups, configure each service on separate machines